meet2701/aegis-intelligence-app/README.md

-**World Government Intelligence Terminal - One Piece Universe****World Government Intelligence Terminal - One Piece Universe**DnA Course Project, for application interface to interact with the data of our selected mini world "One Piece".
+**World Government Intelligence Terminal - One Piece Universe**DnA Course Project, for application interface to interact with the data of our selected mini world "One Piece".

-**Team Big Three** | Phase 4 Final Submission | November 2025  # Aegis Intelligence Database (AID) - Phase 4

 **Members:** Meet Parekh (2024101122), Jainam Modi (2024101057), Divya Padariya (2024113010)